-If your company fits this description and you’ve determined a group captive will be most beneficial, it’s time to select and join the captive that is right for you.
+If your company fits this description and you’ve determined a group captive is right for your business, it’s time to select and join the captive that is right for you.

 How to Select a Group Captive

 There are a few things to consider when searching for the best group captive for your company.
 But before you dive in, it’s best to have an experienced group captive agent guide you through the process.

 Your agent will help you evaluate the following group captive characteristics: